onursak/onursak.github.io/_posts/2021-06-12-cpu-usage-calculation-on-linux.md

    **Note:** Since shell commands(in this case hash calculation command) are executed as child process in the shell script, we have to consider to calculate the total cpu usage of the process.

-3. Reading belowvalues from the first line of /proc/stat file:
+3. Reading below values from the first line of /proc/stat file:

    - User:Normal processes executing in user mode
    - Nice:Niced processes executing in user mode
    - System:Processes executing in kernel mode